 Completeness | Clearly answers both 'what' (implement webhook signature validation and event handling) and 'when' (setting up webhook endpoints, implementing signature verification, handling event notifications), with explicit trigger phrases provided. | 3 / 3 |

-Trigger Term Quality | Includes a well-curated list of natural trigger phrases like 'coderabbit webhook', 'coderabbit events', 'coderabbit webhook signature', 'handle coderabbit events', and 'coderabbit notifications'—these are terms a user would naturally use when needing this skill. | 3 / 3 |
+Trigger Term Quality | Includes a well-curated list of natural trigger phrases like 'coderabbit webhook', 'coderabbit events', 'coderabbit webhook signature', 'handle coderabbit events', and 'coderabbit notifications'.
+These are terms a user would naturally use when needing this skill. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive due to the specific 'CodeRabbit' product name combined with webhook signature validation—this is unlikely to conflict with generic webhook skills or other code review tool integrations. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive due to the specific 'CodeRabbit' product name and the narrow focus on webhook signature validation and event handling.
+Very unlikely to conflict with other skills. | 3 / 3 |

 Total | 11 / 12 Passed |